20kdc/vrc-sigmar/kip32/README.md

 	* Microcontroller memory isn't synced; do your sync efficiently in another behaviour and then copy into VM memory on deserialization.
 	* No code is executed on behaviour start.
 The microcontroller is automatically initialized _on first use._
 	* If you want to make your own linker script (or linker):
-		* The transpiler expects an ELF file with _section headers_ (not program headers, which it will ignore).
+		* The transpiler expects an ELF file with _section headers_ (it will ignore program headers).
 		* Section names are arbitrary.
 		* The symbol table is used for various tasks.
-		* Relocations are completely ignored.
+		* Relocations are completely ignored, so if you're relying on them you're going to have a bad time.
-		* For efficiency reasons, the image should start at 0 to minimize the size of the indirect jump table.
+		* For efficiency reasons, executable sections should should start at 0 and end as early as possible to minimize the size of the indirect jump table.
 4. Tighter integration may be achieved using various flags, particularly `--inc` and `--ecall` ; see transpiler help for details.
 	* `sdk/log_syscall.uasm` is a simple example.
+5. Udon Assembly doesn't play as well as it could with import on the no-auto-import configuration.
+	* For this reason, you may have to manually delete the SerializedUdonProgram file to get it to recompile.

 ## Future extensions?